Food Desensitization Programs

 Until recently, the only treatment for food allergic patients has been strict avoidance of these foods and carrying injections of epinephrine in the event of an accidental ingestion.
-Today there is exciting and effective treatment available for the majority of peanut, tree nut, milk and egg allergic patients.
-It is called oral immunotherapy, and in our carefully controlled clinical setting we have safely desensitized children and adults who are allergic to these foods.
+Today there is exciting and effective treatment available for the majority of peanut, tree nut, milk, egg, chickpea, sunflower, wheat, and sesame allergic patients.
+It is called allergen immunotherapy, OIT or SLIT, and in our carefully controlled clinical setting we have safely desensitized children and adults who are allergic to these foods.

 Allergen immunotherapy provides protection against accidental ingestion and cross contamination.
 After the completion of the OIT and SLIT protocol, if allergic patients are accidentally exposed to these foods, they should not experience a severe allergic reaction, if any at all.
 Many patients can eventually consume as much of these foods as they would like while on treatment.

 The Patient Need

 Many patients feel ‘trapped’ by not only the inability to eat certain foods, but also the worry or anxiety that a triggering allergen may unknowingly be present in any food.
 Just knowing that a tiny amount of an allergic ingredient could create a serious medical problem is an uncomfortable and frightening feeling, to say the least.
-Our goal is to minimize or eliminate that fear and danger.
+Our goal is to minimize or eliminate that food related fear and danger.

 Patients initially ingest very small amounts of the food that they are allergic to at the New England Food Allergy Treatment Center.
 This dose is increased over approximately 8-10 months and will allow the patient to consume a predetermined amount of peanut, tree nut, milk, egg, chickpea, sunflower, wheat, and sesame.
 There are no uncomfortable shots involved.
 Everything is done orally.
-We have desensitized just over 900 peanut allergic patients to date with over a 90% success rate in reaching a maintenance dose.
+We have desensitized thousands of food allergic patients to date with a 85% success rate in reaching a maintenance dose.

 Patient Safety is Paramount

 Patient safety is of utmost concern.
 Our entire facility– including staff and equipment – are dedicated exclusively to the treatment of food allergies.
 We have over 10 years of experience in food allergy immunotherapies and continue to be involved in peer-to-peer conversations with our colleagues and at medical conferences.